Dollar Bill "Buck"

 Note where my thumb is.

-The crease for this fold runs from my thumb down to the shallow point above my finger.
+The crease for this fold runs from my thumb down to the shallow point

 The antlers rotate magically into place as this is folded.